Feersum Endjinn: Writing style

-Literary significance and criticism
+Reception

-Feersum Endjinn was generally well-received, the completeness of the plot and the detailed description of the mega-architecture and the crypt were praised by critics.
+Feersum Endjinn was generally well-received, and the completeness of the plot and the detailed description of the mega-architecture and the crypt were praised by critics.

 Literary critic and historian Ian Duncan has argued that Banks's ‘fearsome engine’, like his The Bridge, “is another allegory of the state, except that this apparatus is not just sublime in its dissociation from human accountability – it is omniscient, providential, and even organic.”
-Kirkus Reviews described it as "Dazzling stuff: a shame it doesn't add up."
+Kirkus Reviews described it as an "extraordinary, often brilliantly inventive odyssey," concluding, "Dazzling stuff: a shame it doesn't add up."

+Reviewer Edward Terry recommended the book, praising the variety of the archetypes: "Virtual reality, reincarnation, Hindu, fairy tales, myths, legends, virus programs, reality, nanotech, the four horsemen, necromancy, aeons and microseconds – it's all there woven together."
+The Fantasy Literature website awarded it 4.5 out of 5 stars and complimented its melding of genres: the "baroque and playful" novel "spends much time flitting in and out of the virtual Crytosphere, which might have given it a cyberpunk flavor, but since the imagery and events in the Crypt often resemble a fantasy quest, the book feels much more like a far-future science fantasy along the lines of Gene Wolfe's The Book of the New Sun and Jack Vance's Dying Earth novels."